depzai/Notes/Web Analytics Initiative 1214.md

 ####*1.What is the Core Work group going to look like?*

+- BI: Bruno Dupont / Bob Campbell
+- Marketing: AJ Mihalic / Mael Borgers
+- Product: Maddy Want / Web PM
+- Tech: Ian Moraes or a team member

 ####*2.What is the extended Work group going to look like?*

 This group will include exec sponsors from BI / Business / Product / Tech and will be consulted / informed on a monthly basis:

-- Cynthia Chu / Christian Herm / Bob Campbell
+- BI: Cynthia Chu / Christian Herm
-- John Harrobin
+- Marketing: John Harrobin
-- Joe Berger / Mike Masiello / Rich Stern
+- Product/Tech: Joe Berger / Mike Masiello / Rich Stern
-monthly updates
-Working Group: BI / Business / Product

 ####*3.What are the key deliverables we expect from the Core Work group?*